 8) Before, I thought I could be fat and fit.

 I trained in taekwondo (and had no stamina), I did Spartan races (and was becoming slower and slower).
 Fat but fit was a concept that took off in 2012, and I bought into it.
 It was soothing when I was struggling with my weight.
 Just like the idea of your weight having a “set point.”
-Of course being active is better than being sedentary, but being overweight and active is still riskier than having a healthy body composition and being active.
+Being active is better than being sedentary, but being overweight and active is riskier than having a healthy body composition and being active.
 (That 2012 study has been debunked, btw.)
 There are no words for how excited I am for my next Spartan.

 9) Before, I thought everyone was judging me.